Adversarial Attack Generation Empowered by Min-Max Optimization: Experiments on Adversarial Exploration

-We thoroughly evaluate our APGD/AMPGD algorithm on MNIST and CIFAR-10.
-A set of diverse image classifiers (denoted from Model A to Model H) are trained, including multi-layer perceptrons (MLP), All-CNNs~\cite{allcnns2015}, LeNet~\cite{Lecun1998gradient}, LeNetV2, VGG16~\cite{vgg16}, ResNet50~\cite{he2016deep}, Wide-ResNet~\cite{madry2017towards,wide_resnet} and GoogLeNet~\cite{googlenet}.
-More details about model architectures and training process are provided in Appendix~\ref{ap:model_arch}.
+We thoroughly evaluate our algorithm on MNIST and CIFAR-10.
+A set of diverse image classifiers (denoted from Model A to Model H) are trained, including multi-layer perceptron (MLP), All-CNNs~\cite{allcnns2015}, LeNet~\cite{Lecun1998gradient}, LeNetV2, VGG16~\cite{vgg16}, ResNet50~\cite{he2016deep}, Wide-ResNet~\cite{madry2017towards,wide_resnet} and GoogLeNet~\cite{googlenet}.
+The details about model architectures and training process are provided in Appendix~\ref{ap:model_arch}.
+Note that problem formulations \eqref{eq: prob0_ensemble}-\eqref{eq: prob0_phy} are applicable to both \textit{untargeted} and \textit{targeted} attack.
+Here we focus on the former setting and use C\&W loss function~\cite{carlini2017towards,madry2017towards} with a confidence parameter $\kappa = 50$.
+The adversarial examples are generated by 20-step PGD/APGDA unless otherwise stated (e.g., 50 steps for ensemble attacks).
+APGDA algorithm is relatively robust and will not be affected largely by the choices of hyperparameters ($\alpha, \beta, \gamma$).
+Apart from absolute attack success rate (ASR), we also report the relative improvement or degradationon the worse-case performance in experiments: Lift($\uparrow$).
+The details of crafting adversarial examples are available in Appendix~\ref{ap:craft_adv_examples}.